 College Contribution Cases

-PN LAW Can Help Resolve College Contribution Disputes
+NJ Divorce Solutions Can Help Resolve College Contribution Disputes

 college contribution cases.
 While uncommon throughout the country, New

 Jersey does not automatically emancipate children at age 18 and frequently

 compels both parties to contribute to the college expenses of children.

 It is important that you retain an attorney who understands the law and

 the way in which courts resolve these disputes.
 The attorneys at PN LAW